Social Media KPI Dashboard Template (2026): The 12 Metrics I’d Track + Simple Table

 • Start with a baseline, then set 30/60/90-day targets as ranges tied to real input commitments (posting + CTAs + offer focus).

-• Run the weekly 20-minute review to pick one next action, then use the monthly review to prune KPIs and make bigger strategy calls.
+• Run the weekly 20-minute review to pick one next action, then use the monthly review to keep/kill formats and double down on proof.

 Häufig gestellte Fragen (FAQ)